 The Soft Condensed Matter and Biological Physics group focuses on theoretical, computational, experimental, as well as clinical research.
 The experimental work involves various spectroscopic studies of proteins under high pressure and other extreme conditions, protein membrane interactions and light-scattering studies.
 The theoretical and computational studies involve both classical and quantum calculations at various length and time scales using high performance computing systems.
 There is a strong collaboration between the Biophysics group at the Physics department and several faculty at the College of Medicine.
-In addition, clinical research is done in collaboration with research staff at several hospitals in and around Orlando.
-The Biophysics group hosts weekly seminars typically attended by students and faculty from Physics, Chemistry, and Molecular Biology.
 The research of several faculty are funded by the NSF and the NIH.
+The Biophysics group hosts monthly seminars typically attended by students and faculty from Physics, Chemistry, Biology, Biomedical Sciences, NanoScience Technology, and CREOL (see details at: http://sciences.ucf.edu/physics/biophysics).

 Professor Alfons Schulte studies the effects of high pressure on cellular and soft matter systems.
 His laboratory is unique in the combination of high pressure and micro-spectroscopic techniques extending to the single cell level.
 He is also developing novel microspectroscopic tools such as label-free confocal absorption microscopy (two patents awarded recently) and applies them to materials characterization.

 - “Spatially resolved micro-absorption spectroscopy with a broadband source and confocal detection,” Arora, J. Mauser, D. Chakrabarti, A. Schulte, Opt.
 Comm.
 355, 533-537 (2015).

 - Applications of laser Raman spectroscopy,” Schulte and Y. Guo.
 Invited chapter in Handbook of Solid State Spectroscopy, p.
 661- 688, Ed.
 D. R. Vij, Springer (2006).